It all happens on the deck.

 Again, a sturdy pontoon deck will help you keep all of the above items in order.

-Last but not least, especially for those of us who love fun and flair, the pontoon deck provides the base that houses our supplies for outings.
+Last but not least, especially for those of us who love fun and flair, the pontoon deck provides the base that houses our supplies for daily outings and even pontoon boat camping.
 Yep, now we’re talking extra storage, food, beverages, chairs, umbrellas and stereo equipment!
 Everything aboard your ‘toon depends on the decking.

 How the Decking Is Attached: The Pontoon Logs